mulle-c/mulle-container/README.md

 🈁 Sets, hashtables, arrays and more - written in C

-A collection of C (C99) data structures dealing exclusively with void pointers.
+A collection of C (C99) data structures dealing exclusively with void pointers and their integer counterpart `intptr_t`.

 They utilize callbacks that are compatible to OS X's [`NSHashtable`](//nshipster.com/nshashtable-and-nsmaptable/) and friends.
 Data structures can live (temporarily) on the stack, or permanently in the heap.
+None of them are thread-safe.
 [mulle-allocator](//github.com/mulle-c/mulle-allocator) is used pervasively to simplify memory management.
-None of them are thread-safe.

 Build Status | Release Version